lukin0110/push/README.md

 Usage: push [OPTIONS] file...
        push [--help | --version]

 Share a file from the command line.
 It returns an unique url to share.
+The file argument is required, you can specify multiple files.

 Options: